Complaints Regarding California Health Care

 Provider Complaint Unit: The prompt and fair payment of health care providers is crucial to California's health care delivery system.

 Health care facilities in California are licensed, regulated, inspected, and/or certified by a number of public and private agencies at the state and federal levels, including the CDPH Licensing and Certification Program (L&C).
 L&C is responsible for ensuring health care facilities comply with state laws and regulations.
-L&C also oversees the certification of nurse assistants, home health aides, hemodialysis technicians, and the licensing of nursing home administrators.
+L&C also oversees the certification of nurse assistants, home health aides, and hemodialysis technicians, and the licensing of nursing home administrators.

 Complaints Against Health Facilities or Providers

-The Board of Registered Nursing regulates the practice of registered nurses and certified advanced practice nurses in order to protect the public health, safety and welfare.
+The Board of Registered Nursing regulates the practice of registered nurses and certified advanced practice nurses in order to protect the public health, safety, and welfare.
 The Board exists to protect patients by ensuring that registered nurses are competent and safe to practice.
 The Nursing Practice Act located in the California Business and Professions Code is the body of the law that authorizes the Board to accomplish this.

 Complaints to the Board of Registered Nurses

 Osteopathic Physician and Surgeon Complaints

 The Osteopathic Medical Board of California licenses osteopathic physicians and surgeons.
 The board investigates consumer complaints and uses its enforcement power to ensure practitioners abide by the provisions of the state Business and Professions Code/Medical Practice Act.